 In Luke 6:40 our Lord says, “A disciple is not above his teacher, but everyone, when he is fully trained, will be like his teacher.”
 A disciple of Jesus is someone who is on the path of becoming like Christ.
 In fact, one of our favorite passages of Scripture is Romans 8:28, “For we know that for those who love God and are called according to his purpose, all things work together for our good.”
 But the very next verse explains the purpose for which we are called, the goal that all things are working together to accomplish.
 “For those whom he foreknew he also predestined to be conformed to the image of his Son that he might be the first born among many brothers.”
 God is leveraging all the authority of the universe to accomplish the task of taking the followers of Christ and producing in them the likeness of Christ.

 Mark 13:1-37 concludes a section that began in chapter 11.
 The entire section occurs at the Temple.
 The disciples, as they were leaving, note the Temple’s magnificence.
 Jesus announced to the awe struck disciples, “Do you see these great buildings?
 There will not be left here one stone upon another that will not be thrown down.”
 What Jesus just revealed was the sequel to His earlier symbolic actions when He pronounced judgment on the Temple.
 Jesus then taught His disciples about the future.

-Christian fellowship involves followers of Christ coming together face to face to talk with each other from their knowledge of and experience with God and His Word.
-We are exploring why Christian fellowship is so important-it is vital for our spiritual growth and progress.
+While it certainly is not a sin for Christians to socialize, Christian fellowship goes beyond mere socializing; it involves followers of Christ coming together face to face to talk with each other from their knowledge of and experience with God and His Word.
+With that working definition in mind, we are exploring why Christian fellowship is so important-it is vital for our spiritual growth and progress.

 Page 6 of 10